robenkleene/software-references/screenflow/screenflow.md

 ## Tips

-To select an entire track, right-click and select "Track Selection > All Clips"
+To select an entire track, right-click and select `Track Selection > All Clips`